 Contact the Law Offices of Karen Kraus Bill

 If you’re self-employed or a business owner and uncertain about how your work affects your SSDI benefits, don’t navigate these waters alone.
-Learn how much SSI you can get in Missouri, and Contact The Law Offices of Karen Kraus Bill for a free evaluation to discuss your specific case and get the expert advice you need.
+Learn how much SSI you can get in Missouri, and Contact our SSDI Lawyers at The Law Offices of Karen Kraus Bill for a free evaluation to discuss your specific case and get the expert advice you need.

 If you are applying for Social Security Disability Insurance (SSDI) benefits and your initial application is denied, you have the option to appeal the decision.
 However, the appeals process can be lengthy and complex.
 It is important to understand the average timeline for a social security disability appeal and how to prepare for the process.